 For $h\colon \C^{Y} \rightarrow \C^{X}$ in $\CCstarPU$ we define $f\colon X \rightarrow \HomPU(\C^{Y}, \C)$ by $f(x)(v) = h(v)(x)$ and get for each $f(x)$ a PU-map of $C^*$-algebras, since:

 }

 We turn to the finite case, like in the previous section.
 We do so by considering the Kleisli category $\KlN(\E)$ obtained by restricting to objects $n\in\NNO$.
 Since the expectation monad $\E$ and the distribution monad $\Dst$ coincide on finite sets, we have $\KlN(\E) \cong \KlN(\Dst)$.
 Maps $n \rightarrow m$ in this category are probabilistic transition matrices $n \rightarrow \Dst(m)$.
+This category has been investigated also in \cite{Fritz09}.
 The following equivalence is known, see \textit{e.g.}~\cite{Maassen10}, although possibly not in this categorical form.

 \begin{prop} The functor $\starfun{\E}$ from~\eqref{KlEToStarFun} restricts in the finite case to an equivalence of categories: